This page is all about how to purl stitch step-by-step and it's simple to do.

 4. Now, with right needle and yarn still wrapped around it, slowly slide it down back through that first loop on left needle.

-Drop this first loop on your left needle.
-That stitch was just worked (the new stitch is on the right needle)so slide it off the needle.
+5. Drop first loop on your left needle.
+That stitch was just worked and the new stitch is on the right needle.

 6. Just keep sliding the loop on the left needle off as it has been worked.

 7. The new purl stitch now sits on the right needle.

-To help you along, I have chosen two excellent purl knitting videos, using the English style and Continental style.
+To help you along, I have chosen two excellent how to purl stitch knitting videos, using the English style and Continental style.

 So would you like to keep practicing?
 Great!
 Here's a little practice knitting pattern.

 Cast on 35 stitches